The Dalmatian Coast, Croatia’s prime pearl, and the highly regarded coastal area is nothing short of breathtaking.

 If you’re here just for the adventure, I’d recommend basing yourself in Omis as opposed to Split.

-Split has some great nightlife and the port is there for those wanting to island hop, but I felt Omis and Makarska were more on par with my scene.
+Split, a top place to visit in Croatia, has some great nightlife and the port is there for those wanting to island hop, but I felt Omis and Makarska were more on par with my scene.
 But there’s little to go wrong when you’re on the Dalmatian Coast!
 And luckily, getting around Croatia is pretty easy and safe!

 Cetina Rafting Tour from Split